fjacquet/mailtag/docs/ENHANCED_CLASSIFICATION_SPEC.md

     *   `db/sender_classification_db.json`: Stores raw, unverified suggestions from the AI model.
     *   `db/validated_classification_db.json`: Stores classifications that have been manually validated by the user, serving as the primary source of truth.
 3.  **Adaptive Multi-Signal Classification (AMSC) Strategy:** A more sophisticated, prioritized classification logic that synthesizes information from **explicit user validations**, **existing server-side labels**, the **historical sender database**, and the **AI model** to achieve highly accurate and cost-effective classification decisions.
+4.  **Fast Parse Implementation:** A two-pass system for IMAP accounts that dramatically improves performance by quickly handling known senders and deferring more resource-intensive AI analysis.

 This initiative transforms the classification system from a simple, automated process into a resilient, adaptive, and continuously learning system with multiple ways to interact with it.